ONSdigital/dp-vault/README.md

 ### Health package

-The Vault checker function currently uses the Health functionality provided by the underlaying Vault library by hashicorp.
+The Vault checker function currently uses the Health functionality provided by the underlying Vault library by hashicorp.
 Otherwise, if it is not initialized, a CRITICAL Check structure is returned.

 Read the [Health Check Specification](https://github.com/ONSdigital/dp/blob/master/standards/HEALTH_CHECK_SPECIFICATION.md) for details.